cbrnr/sleepecg/docs/index.md

 # SleepECG
 SleepECG provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
-Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), SleepECG provides functions for
+Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography), SleepECG provides functions for

 - downloading and reading open polysomnography datasets,
 - detecting heartbeats from ECG signals, and